RaveJS/rave/docs/quick-start-npm.md

 }
 ```

 That's it!
+No file watchers, no build steps, and no transpiling.
-Launch your favorite web server and open the index.html page
+Just launch your favorite web server and open the index.html page
 in a browser.